SheBelieves Cup

 Cup of Nations, the Cyprus Women's Cup, the Istria Cup, the Pinatar Cup, the Tournoi de France, the Turkish Women's Cup and the Women's Revelations Cup.

 History

-The SheBelieves movement was inspired by the U.S. national team in their 2015 run-up to the World Cup.
-The movement is meant to encourage young women to achieve their dreams, regardless of whether or not they are tied to athletics.
-As part of regular society, SheBelieves is dedicated to women's empowerment.
-This theme of empowerment has evolved into a bond between U.S. soccer and its fans, as the team has spread this message to communities across the country.
-United States Soccer serves as SheBelieves Ambassadors, launching a new program to unite and elevate nonprofits, women's sports organizations, and influencers with the shared goal of positively impacting girls and women.
+The SheBelieves movement was inspired by the US national team in their 2015 run-up to the World Cup.
+SheBelieves, a US Soccer strategy and marketing campaign, is meant to encourage young women to achieve their dreams, regardless of whether or not they are tied to athletics.
+SheBelieves is dedicated to women's empowerment, a theme which has evolved into a bond between US Soccer and its fans as the team has spread this message to communities across the country.
+The United States Soccer Federation serves as SheBelieves Ambassadors, launching a new program to unite and elevate nonprofits, women's sports organizations, and influencers with the shared goal of positively impacting girls and women.

 SheBelieves Summit

 The SheBelieves Summit, which took place virtually in 2021, is a major component of programming around the tournament itself.
 Its purpose is to empower young women and girls using the three core pillars of SheBelieves: confidence, career, and community.
 The summit includes panels, fireside chats, and breakout sessions designed to provide event attendees with hands-on experience and tools for success.
 Event programming features various female speakers, from women in STEM to professional athletes.

 In its third year, some notable speakers for the 2021 event included: